bdball20/blog/_posts/2014-11-11-projectideation.md

 <p class="meta">

 I am thinking about using drop pins to show places that people enjoy in their hometowns.
+The interactive maps will also be printable.

 ![]({{ site.url }}/blog/images/IMG_4926.JPG)
 ![]({{ site.url }}/blog/images/IMG_4927.JPG)